CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Network-Layer-Protocols/Monitor-the-OSPF-Service.md

 netq show ospf
 ```

-This example shows all devices included in OSPF unnumbered routing, the assigned areas, state, peer and interface, and the last time this information was changed.
+This example shows all devices included in OSPF unnumbered routing, the assigned areas, state, peer and interface, and the last time this information changed.

 ```
 cumulus@switch:~$ netq show ospf